-With the recent news that Brazil may acquire amphibious assault ship HMS Ocean, we take a look at the viability of replacing her.
+With the recent news that Brazil has acquired amphibious assault ship HMS Ocean, we take a look at the viability of replacing her.

 HMS Ocean is a 22,000 tonne amphibious assault ship, the UK’s helicopter carrier and the fleet flagship of the Royal Navy.
 She is designed to support amphibious landing operations and to support the staff of Commander UK Amphibious Force and Commander UK Landing Force.